The final graduation requirement for BDIC majors is to write a Senior Summary that documents your progress through your BDIC career.

 BDIC SENIOR SUMMARY

 You will submit a one-page Abstract, describing your major in a paragraph and listing your 12 BDIC classes and any other relevant courses.
-The template for this is on the BDIC website.
 Please put the name of your concentration on your abstract, as well as on the written statement.

 In the written statement you will discuss your interdisciplinary journey through BDIC, how you “connected the dots” while creating an individualized major.
 Your statement should be at least 3-4 pages long and be double-spaced.
 You should address the following in a cohesive way: